-A lack of and poor preventive maintenance programs has been a recurring root cause in CSB investigations.
-The CSB has identified in many of its investigations, instances wherein a robust preventive maintenance program would have identified compromised equipment which led to the incident.
-Given the number of incidents that the CSB has investigated that have resulted as a result of delayed maintenance, the CSB identified “Preventive Maintenance” as a Driver of Critical Chemical Safety Change.
+Non-existent or poor preventive maintenance programs has been a recurring root cause in CSB investigations.
+The CSB has identified in many of its investigations instances wherein a robust preventive maintenance program would have identified compromised equipment which led to the incident.
+Given the number of incidents that the CSB has investigated resulting from delayed maintenance or no maintenance, the CSB identified “Preventive Maintenance” as a Driver of Critical Chemical Safety Change.

-The CSB has found the following root causes have contributed to several of its previous investigations:
+More specifically, the CSB has found the following primmary root causes in several of its previous investigations:

 Inadequate mechanical integrity programs;